gradle/gradle/design-docs/managed-component-model.md

 - Add a rule to the base plugins, to declare internal view types for `ComponentSpec` and `BinarySpec`.
 - Change node creation so that implementation is no longer available as a view type.

-## Plugin author declares default implementation for any extensible type

-Extend story "Plugin author declares default implementation for extensible binary and component type" for `LanguageSourceSet`.

-- Update user guide and samples to show how to implement a custom `@Managed` `LanguageSourceSet` type

-## Plugin author declares internal views for custom managed binary type

-TBD

-## Plugin author declares internal view for custom non-managed source set types

-Add support for `LanguageSourceSet` and `FunctionalSourceSet`.

 ## Plugin author declares internal views for custom managed type

 Given a plugin defines a `@Managed` subtype of a general type, allow the plugin to define internal views for that type.